Last Updated on April 17, 2021 by Travels with Kids

 So while the Inca Trail to Machu Picchu is the most famous stretch of Inca roads, at 42km long it is really just a drop in the bucket!
 There are actually many more intact Inca trails that weave their way through the mountains around Cusco – and beyond!

-Quick facts for kids: What are the other camelid species in Peru?
+Mach Picchu Facts For Kids – What are the other camelid species in Peru?
 In addition to llamas, there are also alpacas, vicuñas and guanacos.
 Guanacos and vicuñas are still wild, while alpacas, like llamas, are raised by people in the mountains, just like sheep.
-Learn more about the differences between llamas and alpacas.
+Learn more about The Differences Between A llamas And Alpacas For Kids.
+Also check out , Fun Alpaca And Llama Facts For Kids.

 You can see lots of llamas grazing at Machu Picchu.
 If you want to snap a llama selfie, this is the best place to do it!